jamietre/CsQuery/README.md

 ##### Missing CSS selectors

-Some parts of the CSS selection language have not been implemented; in each case it's because the selector doesn't make sense without a browser UI context.
+Some parts of the CSS3 specification have not been implemented; in each case it's because the selector doesn't make sense without a browser UI context.
 The only exception is

     :lang(C)